Rich Galichon

+Richie Alan (born Richard Alan Galichon; 1968 in NY) is an independent studio drummer.
 He grew up in Valley Stream, New York and attended Valley Stream Central High School.
 He earned a Bachelor of Arts in Computer Science from Queens College, City University of New York and pursued a Master of Business Administration degree specializing in Information Systems Management at The George Washington University School of Business.
+Soon after, he founded a successful information technology consulting practice and earned a spot on the American Express Platinum list of top technology entrepreneurs under 30.